Corrado’s legal and medical bills are mounting.

 The final shot seems to underscore this point.
 Clearly, we are meant to pay attention to the closing shot because—for the first time in the series—the final image is held on the screen as the end credits roll (as opposed to the usual black background behind the credits):

 This final shot may evoke our thoughts of 9/11 because it is scored with Time Zone’s “World Destruction” which could trigger our memories of that cataclysmic day.
 But perhaps the close-up of the $20 bill also stimulates thoughts of 9/11 because it represents American currency which is such a dominant instrument in financial trade worldwide.
 We sometimes forget that the Twin Towers were part of New York’s World Trade Center complex, operated by the World Trade Centers Association.
 The WTCA has over 300 complexes and buildings in 91 countries, with each complex supporting and complementing the financial services of both private and government agencies.
 The US private sector and US government are powerful players in international trade, and this is one reason why America is so hated by Al-Qaeda.
 This episode’s final image of a $20 bill—a symbol of American financial power—may thus evoke 9/11, one of the most shocking and tragic days in world history.
-But we know by now that Chase is more fascinated by personal histories than by world history, by small-scale events, by the fuckin’ regularness of each individual life.
-We can be sure that very soon, Joanne Moltisanti will notice the $20 bill and remove it from the fridge (exposing the “One Day at a Time” sticker underneath).
+But we know by now that Chase is more fascinated by personal histories rather than world history, by small-scale events, by the fuckin’ regularness of each individual life.
+We can be sure that very soon, Joanne Moltisanti will notice the $20 bill and remove it from the fridge, exposing the “One Day at a Time” sticker underneath.
 When she uses the cash to buy vodka or peanut butter or whatever, the $20 bill will lose all of its big metaphorical significance.
 In the final analysis, 9/11 is just one more day in the long sequence of days that make up life.
 Life continues in SopranoWorld (and the real world) as it always has—one day at a time.